 At Isleworth & Syon School, we strongly believe that learning a language can be good fun.
 Furthermore, the ability to communicate in a foreign language is invaluable when applying for universities and jobs.
 Speaking a foreign language is a vital skill, as 75% of the world’s population does not speak English and 60% of Britain’s trade is with non-English speaking countries.
 British businesses lose millions every year because they cannot speak their customers’ languages, and universities value MFL qualifications very highly.

 Each year, we aim to offer trips to France in order to enable our students to put the language skills they have learned into practice.
 We also have a range of extra-curricular activities for students to get involved in.

 - Cine-Club – once a week at lunchtime.

-We are also offering a number of trips throughout the year:
+We also offer a number of trips throughout the year:

-- We will offer trips to the British Film Institute to study French cinema to both Year 8 and Year 10 students
+- To the British Film Institute to study French cinema

-- Students will be offered an exchange visit to France linked with a French school.
+- An exchange visit to France linked with a French school.